xuxiaowei-io/gitaly/doc/beginners_guide.md

 Gitaly's tests are mostly in Go and we apply the following guidelines:

-- each RPC must have end-to-end tests at the service level
+- Each RPC must have end-to-end tests at the service level.
-- optionally, you can add unit tests for functions that need more coverage
+- (Optional) Add unit tests for functions that need more coverage.

 To run the full test suite, use `make test`.
 You'll need some [test repositories](test_repos.md), you can set these up with `make prepare-tests`.